 Exactly when beatniks morphed over into the hippies can be pinpointed fairly accurately.
 In 1966 the popular "Man from Uncle" TV show broadcast an episode called "The Pop Art Affair".
 In what was certainly one of the least credible of the shows, Napoleon and Illya were trying to capture an evil Thrush villain who got rid of his enemies by exposing them to a gas that caused (and this is not made up) fatal hiccups.
 Of course like any good Thrush villain, he had to have a cover, and so he doubled as a Greenwich village art dealer who sold pop-art created by - the word used in the script - the local "beatniks".

 Now although there were some beat elements written into the script (espresso, jazz, poetry readings), from their dress and the references to folk music, the generation gap, and "happenings", most of the young people that Napoleon and Illya met were clearly hippies - or at least a crude parody of such as expected from a mainstream television show.
 But the word hippie was never used.
-So in 1966, to most Americans, the crazy young people in Greenwich village were still beatniks.

 The beats were never considered much of a threat unless you were a super-paranoid nut like J. Edgar Hoover.
 There were never a lot of beats for one thing, and they were never much in evidence outside certain areas of New York and San Francisco.
 Above all, during their heyday they were apolitical, non-activist, and largely invisible to mainstream America.
 But with the hippies it was different.
 Soon they were just about everywhere, and it was clear that they wanted to make a difference.